dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     ![](../../assets/images/cdw/cdwfs4.png)

-4. Create a Hive managed table using ORC file format using the schema as shown below.
+4. Create a Hive managed table using the ORC file format based on the schema as shown below.
 The data type of the specific file format can obtained [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/impala-reference/topics/impala-file-formats.html).

     ![](../../assets/images/cdw/cdwfs5.png)

-5. Load the data in this newly created ORC based table with the data from the external `tmp` table.
+5. Load the data from the external `tmp` table into this newly created ORC-based table.
 Take note of the speed to execute this task completely.

     ![](../../assets/images/cdw/cdwfs6.png)

-6. Execute the following command and take note of the speed result.
+6. Execute the following command and take note of the query speed result.
 Repeat running the same command and jot down the result again.

     ```bash
     SELECT COUNT (*) FROM db1.orc;